adfolks/opsbrew-doc/pipeline.md

 You can choose a template and click ‘import’ then you can add an already existing pipeline. so that configurations from other pipelines can be reused so as to avoid starting from scratch during each additional pipeline creation.
 If there are any plugins in the canvas, you won’t be able to import

-#### Export
+### Export

-After pipeline creation, you can see ‘Export’ button on the top right; On clicking it you can download the pipeline and can reuse.
+After pipeline creation, you can see `Export` button on the top right.
+On clicking it you can download the pipeline and can reuse it.

 From left side bar you will get sources, connector, and alert by clicking ‘+’ along with these, you can drag and drop these plugins to the canvas.